SrejonKhan/sust-hackathon-server/README.md

-# SUST Hackathon Server
+# SUST CSE Carnival Hackathon (Server of Arekta_Team)

-Let's carry it, maybe?
+This repository contains everything on Server Side from Arekta_Team's proposed solution, AI Based Fitness Planner.

+We have used Express and MongoDB, with GPT-4 API.